 The general format for listing references is alphabetical order in the bibliography or appendix.
 Each reference should have enough information to clearly identify the piece being cited.
 The information needed generally includes:

 Examples can be found at the University Libraries' web page APA Style.
-You may also go to the APA website for a tutorial The Basics of APA Style.
 Several copies of the manual are located at the Mullins Library services desk.

 Most databases provided by the libraries have a "Cite" feature built in.
 Look for a link or button for citing.
 If the link is available, you will see a screen which provides a citation in your preferred format that you can cut and paste into your bibliography.